 - 6.3.1 The Plan aims to: - a) Safeguard the environmental resources of the coast and countryside in the parish, so that its special character and quality may be available for the enjoyment, appreciation and recreational use of the resident community and visitors for this and future generations. - b) Protect aspects of the natural environment that provide habitats for local flora and fauna, and ensure that the value of the natural environment is given due weight when applications for development are considered.
 The Plan aims to achieve biodiversity net gain on all development applications. - c) Retain and improve open areas within settlements that have amenity, environmental or other value.
-This includes green fingers, corridors or wedges which enable the countryside to penetrate built-up areas, helping to maintain a rural character and appearance and to provide wildlife corridors which promote sustained biodiversity in addition to resilience to climate change. - d) Protect and, where practicable, extend the rights of way network, which is particularly important in facilitating access to and appreciation of the countryside, as well as providing links between settlements, green spaces and the coast. - e) Safeguard trees, woodland, hedgerows and Devon banks which make a significant contribution to the environment and character of the area. - f) Pursue an agenda for managing the effects of climate change (see the Climate and Wildlife Emergency Group Submission, Section 12, pages 60-63. - g) Protect the proposed designated green spaces described in the Green Space Policy Compliance Statement, Section 9, pages 30-36.
+This includes green fingers, corridors or wedges which enable the countryside to penetrate built-up areas, helping to maintain a rural character and appearance and to provide wildlife corridors which promote sustained biodiversity in addition to resilience to climate change. - d) Protect and, where practicable, extend the rights of way network for all users, which is particularly important in facilitating access to and appreciation of the countryside, as well as providing links between settlements, green spaces and the coast. - e) Safeguard trees, woodland, hedgerows and Devon banks which make a significant contribution to the environment and character of the area. - f) Pursue an agenda for managing the effects of climate change (see the Climate and Wildlife Emergency Group Submission, Section 12, pages 60-63. - g) Protect the proposed designated green spaces described in the Green Space Policy Compliance Statement, Section 9, pages 30-36. - Pursue the highest aspirational standards of energy efficient guidelines applicable at the time of submitting the planning application.